What can I do with this degree?

 AREAS: PUBLIC RELATIONS

-Public relations and advertising firms
+Public relations firms

-Companies with public relations departments
+In-house public relations departments

 Colleges and universities

 Obtain internship or other relevant work experience.
 Develop strong research skills, public speaking ability, enthusiasm, and interpersonal skills.
 Supplement curriculum with business courses.
 Become an effective team member by working on group projects for campus organizations.

 Corporate legal departments

 Develop strong organizational skills and attention to detail.
 Become skillful in debate and public speaking.
 Organize campus events, speakers, or political rallies.
 Obtain summer or part-time work in a law firm.
 Complete special training requirements for paralegal positions.
 Attend law school and earn a law degree to become an attorney.

 Business organizations including banks, real estate agencies, insurance firms, and large and small corporations